-A specialist policing role for 6 years from April 1976 to May 1982
+Police Dog Service with my Police Service Dogs – It was a specialist policing role for 6 years from April 1976 to May 1982

-Perhaps it was the independence of the role, the great backup that rode with you all the time or just the glamour of having a well trained animal to assist in Policing – whatever the motivator I went after this dream.
+Perhaps it was the independence of the role, the great backup that rode with you all the time, or just the glamour of having a well-trained animal to assist in Policing – whatever the motivator I went after this dream.

-Growing up I had been around animals of many kinds, had a dog of my own but nothing like the handsome and powerful working dog – the German Shepard.
+Growing up I had been around animals of many kinds, and had a dog of my own but nothing like the handsome and powerful working dog – the German Shepard.

-Having worked with them I have great respect for this breed and great appreciation of their loyalty and dedication to hard work and trust of the handler.
+Having worked with them I have great respect for this breed and great appreciation for their loyalty and dedication to hard work and trust of the handler.
 During my Police Service Dog years I was delighted to have trained and worked with two dogs:

 - Arko – a smaller and darker colored German shepherd (pictured above) with a nice disposition – that was used for general duties and for airport drug detection work

-- Dutch – who was a very powerful and aggressive Shepard with a energetic disposition unless otherwise required – he was used for general duties dog work.
+- Dutch – who was a very powerful and aggressive Shepard with an energetic disposition unless otherwise required – he was used for general duties dog work.
 He had many captures and arrests during our time together.

-By way of history the RCMP dog section was formed in 1935 with the acquisition of three German shepherds: Black Lux, Dale of Cawsalta and Sultan.
+By way of history, the RCMP dog section was formed in 1935 with the acquisition of three German shepherds: Black Lux, Dale of Cawsalta, and Sultan.
 In 1937, Commissioner MacBrien, satisfied with the value of police dogs, ordered an RCMP training school for dogs and handlers to be established at Calgary.
 In 1940, the RCMP won its first case involving dog search evidence.
 The RCMP Police Dog Service Training Centre was established at Innisfail, Alberta in 1965 at that’s where I attended in April 1976.

 The RCMP uses purebred German shepherds as well as Belgian shepherds (Malinois) in perfect physical condition.
 The RCMP considers these breeds to be the best choice for police work as they are adaptable, versatile, strong, courageous and able to work under extreme climatic conditions.
 Male dogs are usually chosen.
 A dog entering the RCMP training program has a 17 percent chance of succeeding due to the high standards required.
 The dog starts its police training when it is from 12 to 18 months old.
 Basic training is approximately 17 weeks, but training never really ends as daily practice is required to maintain a high level of physical and mental fitness.

 Dog handlers are regular members who volunteer for this particular duty.
-As a candidate I had to go through a staffing selection process, which involves meeting certain criteria.
+As a candidate, I had to go through a staffing selection process, which involves meeting certain criteria.
 Although expertise is acquired through training and experience, as a dog handler I was expected to have a tolerance towards animals and be capable of appreciating the known dog instincts.
 While there was only a short waiting list for this role when I applied information suggests today there are currently over 400 names on the waiting list for police services dog training.
 We were required to attend a course where we worked with handlers and performed support roles to see our adaptability and ability to be a handler